Electrical energy in Kosovo: Transmission

-Transmission System and Market Operator (KOSTT) was founded in 2006.
-It is a public company, responsible for operation, planning, maintenance and development of transmission network and interconnection with neighboring energetic systems, in order to retain supply insurance in Kosovo.
+Kosovo is a key point in Southeast Europe because of its geographic position in the center of the region.
+As such, electrical energy transmission system is very well connected to neighboring systems with transmission lines of 400 kV level.
+Transmission System and Market Operator (KOSTT) was founded in 2006 and it is a public company, responsible for operation planning, maintenance and development of transmission network and interconnection with neighboring energetic systems, in order to retain supply insurance in Kosovo.
 KOSTT is also responsible for the operation of electrical energy market in Kosovo.
 Kosovo was part of the Regional Energy Community and was connected with the regional system through interconnections with Serbia, North Macedonia, Montenegro and Albania.
 KOSTT made an agreement with ENTSO-E so Kosovo gets his own independent region of energy administration.
 Kosovo gets full independence and control of its energy industry.

-Kosovo establishes a separate joint with Albania according to the agreement with ENTSO-E. Kosovo is a key point in Southeast Europe because of its geographic position in the center of the region.
-Electrical energy transmission system is connected with neighboring systems in 400 kV level, but with Albania due to Serbia's intervening the 400 kV interconnection wasn't enabled.
-After the agreement between KOSTT-ENTSO-E, Kosovo makes a joint with Albania and the 400 kV interconnection known as "Energy Highway" (or in Albanian "Autostrada Energjetike") will be enabled and fully functional for Kosovo and Albania.
+After the agreement between KOSTT-ENTSO-E, Kosovo made a joint with Albania and the 400 kV interconnection known as "Energy Highway" (or in Albanian "Autostrada Energjetike"), which was finished in 2016, but it was enabled in 2020, opening the way for the establishment of a joint power exchange between Kosovo and Albania.

 Distribution

+The distribution network, as a regulated energy activity, is responsible for the operation and maintenance of the distribution system and the management of the generators connected to the distribution system.
+Distribution network consists of voltage lines of 35 kV, 10(20) kV, 6 kV and 0.4 kV, as well as relevant substations of the level 35/x kV, 10(20)/0.4 kV and 6/0.4 kV.

 Kosovo Energy Distribution and Supply Company (KEDS) is a company operating throughout Kosovo having the exclusivity for electricity supply and distribution in the territory of Kosovo.
 Since May 2013, Kosovo Energy Distribution and Supply split from Kosovo Energy Cooperation and started its operational activities as a joint stock company.
 KEDS is owned now by Turkish companies Çalık Holding and Limak.
 KEDS is considered one of the largest employers in Kosovo, having 2618 employees.
 Furthermore, over 450 thousand customers are provided with electricity supply covering household customers, commercial and industrial customers.
 Currently there are three main projects concerning distribution: Construction of medium voltage distribution facilities of the new 110/10(20) kV Prishtina 7 substation, Expansion and reinforcement of the low voltage distribution network 2013, and Expansion and reinforcement of the medium voltage distribution network 2013.
 Additionally, KEDS intends to invest 110 million euros on the 5 forthcoming years and 300 million euros on 15-year period.

+Distribution losses are currently at 24.6% where 12.5% are technical losses and 12.1% are commercial losses.
+The majority of the commercial losses are because of the Serb-majority municipalities in northern Kosovo refusing to pay for the electricity.
+As a result, the energy-intensive industry of cryptomining, especially of Bitcoin, is especially profitable in northern Kosovo, even though it has been banned.